CalvinNeo/CFortranTranslator/README.md

     -f file_name : translate file_name into C++
     -d : use debug mode
     -C : use c-style array

+## The "hello world" demo
+1. use the following command to generate target C++ code
+    ```
+    CFortranTranslator.exe -Ff demos/helloworld.f90 > target.cpp
+    ```
+2. build *target.cpp*, modify `#include "../for90std/for90std.h"` to ensure you include the right path of for90std library

 ## Debug
 Only fatal errors hinderring parsing will be reported by translator.